Melledy/LunarCore/README.md

 # Lunar Core
-A game server reimplementation for version 1.5.0 of a certain turn-based anime game for educational purposes.
-For any extra support, questions, or discussions, check out our [discord](https://discord.gg/cfPKJ6N5hw).
+A game server reimplementation for version 1.5.0 of a certain turn-based anime game for educational purposes.\
+For any extra support, questions, or discussions, check out our [Discord](https://discord.gg/cfPKJ6N5hw).

 ### Notable features
 - Basic game features: Logging in, team setup, inventory, basic scene/entity management